 After a project proposal successfully goes through the internal review process, the proposal must be submitted for review by a National Program Leader at the USDA-NIFA.
 Project information is entered through the USDA NIFA Reporting System and is typically reviewed within 30-60 days of submission.
 If the USDA-NIFA requires amendments, they must be completed and the project resubmitted to the USDA-NIFA.

 Ultimately, it is not sufficient to receive project approval from the internal review process.
 Final approval must be recommended by the USDA-NIFA to receive project funding.

-Proposals do not have a page length limit, although most proposals range between 12 and 15 pages, excluding the cited literature and personnel/collaborators sections.
+Proposals do not have a page length minimum or maximum, although most proposals range between 12 and 15 pages, excluding the cited literature section.
 To ensure consistency, please use a 12-point font size, single spacing, one-inch margins on all sides, and numbered pages.

 Each proposal must include the standard title page, which you can download using this link.
 After the title page, begin a new page.
 All other sections can be written continuously (rather than each beginning on a new page).

 Proposals must include all listed sections below in the Proposal Content.
 Proposals that do not follow the format and/or do not include all of the sections will be returned immediately and provided a one-week resubmission deadline.

 Please use this link to download a template for the standard title page.
 Complete all the required fields in the template.
 Include a short but clear project title that captures the key issue proposed to be investigated.